a-memme/Customer_Churn_and_CLTV/README.md

 - In the above visual we can see the retention history for the consumer with the best retention probability calculated by the model.
 - As witnessed, the retention probability begins to decrease at an exponential rate the longer the consumer goes without purchasing
-- Once the consumer makes a purchase, their retention probability increases, and then continues to decrease again but at a slower rate.
+- Once the consumer makes a purchase, their retention probability increases, and then continues to decrease once again, but at a slower rate.

 #### Comparing Retention Histories